cucumber/common-wiki/Step-Organisation.md

 * experience_steps.rb
 * authentication_steps.rb

-The three first ones would define all the [[Given-When-Then]] step definitions related to creating, reading, updating and deleting the various models.
-The last one defines step definitions related to logging in and out.
+The first three would define all the [[Given-When-Then]] step definitions related to creating, reading, updating and deleting the various models.
+The last one would define step definitions related to logging in and out.

 If you follow this pattern you also avoid the [[Feature-Coupled Steps (Antipattern)]] antipattern.